Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Doctors diagnose diabetes by measuring blood sugar levels.

 People with diabetes need to follow a healthy diet that is low in refined carbohydrates (including sugar), saturated fat, and processed foods.
-They also need to exercise and usually take drugs to lower blood sugar levels.
+They also need to exercise, maintain a healthy weight, and usually take medications to lower blood sugar levels.

 (See also Diabetes Mellitus in Children and Adolescents Diabetes Mellitus (DM) in Children and Adolescents Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .)